CWJC of Madison County, AL

 In Yunnan Province, China, men and women with disabilities develop new skills and earn income through employment as artisans with Hearts & Hands.
 Those who are Deaf or otherwise physically limited—who previously found little prospect for survival—now realize “plans that will prosper and not harm them, plans for a hope and a future.”
 Huang Li, who leg was amputated as a child, is one artisan whose life has been changed.
 When asked what her sewing work means to her, she gave thanks to God, saying, “We can eat.”

 Within each stitch of the Himalayan Tapestry artisans’ handiwork is a story of illiteracy, abuse within marriage, and culturally conditioned gender discrimination.
 While these Indian women suffer quietly, they are expected to carry the financial burden of their families.
-The women come to Himalayan Tapestry with little education and no basic skills and learn to quilt, tailor, read, and manage money.
-Working with this organization not only enables women to make money from their new talents, it also enables them to receive crisis counseling, which brings financial and emotional comfort to their troubled lives.
+The women come to Himalayan Tapestry with little education and no basic skills, but here they learn to quilt, tailor, read, and manage money.
+Working with this organization enables women to make money from their new talents, and it enables them to receive crisis counseling, which brings financial and emotional comfort to their troubled lives.

 As markets open up, the women of Igira Impuhwe [i-GI-ru im-HU-we] in Rwanda earn needed income from the sales of their eco-friendly, handwoven grass baskets.
-The artisan group lifts women, like Mukangenzi Laurance, out of desperate poverty.
-She now rents a home, has health insurance for her family, bought clothes for the children, and rents a garden to grow food.
-Each woman in the group is also presented with the life-changing offer of eternal life; Mukangenzi thanks God for changing her live.
+Igira Impuhwe lifts women like Mukangenzi Laurance out of desperate poverty.
+She now rents a home, has health insurance for her family, bought clothes for her children, and rents a garden to grow food.
+Each woman in the group is also presented with the life-changing offer of eternal hope.
+Mukangenzi thanks God for changing her life.
 Igira Impuhwe means “God is compassionate” in Kinyarwanda.